Codeup-Joe-Dan/zillow_clustering/README.md

 # Goals

-To be able to predict assessed value of of single family homes that were sold in 2017 using regression algorithms and lend insight to the data science team on how Zillow can improve their existing model- what works and what does not.
+To be able to predict the log error of Zestimates for single family homes that were sold in 2017 using regression algorithms and lend insight to the data science team on what factors drive the log error.